kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 and reformat the dimensions to be 299x299 pixels, with 3 channels per image for the R,G,B colors, which are the same dimensions used by the researchers in the original chest-xray paper.
-There is a builtin pre-processing layer in the EfficientNetV2S model that scales the pixel values to the required range so there is no need to manual add any scaling to this overall architecture.
+There is a builtin pre-processing layer in the EfficientNetV2S model that scales the pixel values to the required range so there is no need to manually add any scaling to this overall architecture.

 I don't need to do a train-test split on this dataset since it comes pre-apportioned